awmlee/pylpo/README.md

 Dependencies:

 pystray: 	for the system tray icon
 PIL:		for the icon
 wmi:		windows management interface, python implementation.
 pythoncom:	used to interface wmi

 Install:

 pip install systray
 pip install wmi
 pip install pythoncom

-python pilpo
+python pilpo.py

 To Do:
 Remove pythoncom